Saturday 22nd June 2019, 8:00pm

 The mighty Military Bands and Pipes of the Defence Forces, under the baton of Captain Brian Prendergast, return to University Concert Hall for the now annual Summer Proms, performing delightful operatic arias, musical numbers and rousing military band tunes.
-Limerick’s Mairéad Buicke (soprano) will join them for what will be a hugely enjoyable evening of music on Saturday 16th June at 5pm.
+Limerick’s Sarah Dolan (soprano) will join them for what will be a hugely enjoyable evening of music on Saturday 22nd June at 8pm.

 The Defence Forces School of Music was established in 1923 with four military bands being formed during the early years of the Irish state.
 Defence Forces Bands continue to perform at all major military and state ceremonial occasions including all Presidential Inaugurations from that of the first president of Ireland, Douglas Hyde to the present day.
 Defence Forces Pipe bands also play an important part in many ceremonial and sporting occasions and are probably best known from their performances during the Dublin Horse Show in August of each year.

 Sarah Dolan holds an honors Degree in Vocal Performance from the DIT Conservatory of Music and Drama, a Masters in Music from the San Francisco Conservatory and she was a recipient of the Thomas Moore Vocal Bursary which led her to be a featured artist on many of the recital stages throughout Ireland.
 She has also enjoyed many appearances both in the USA and Germany and has been described by the Washington Post as giving “a moving, authentic vocal interpretation of, ‘The Last Rose of Summer’”.